xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

 Changelog
 ---------

+- 2020-09-03: Update to the latest registration procedure.
 - 2020-08-31: No longer recommend new users to go to Burble, following his policy update.
 - 2020-07-04: DN42 Git server has changed from `git.dn42.us` to `git.dn42.dev`.
 - 2020-05-18: Update `rp_filter` content, and suggest to disable UFW.